Dead stock, isn't that one of those Marvel superheroes?

 Dead stock is not the same as inventory with a long life cycle.
 It was never intended to sit for as long as it has.
 It is likely the result of overbuying, inaccurate demand planning, or poor sales strategies.

 To help clear things up, here's a brief example of dead stock:

 Let's say you're a food wholesaler and you ordered 200 sacks of potatoes for resale.
 Your inventory forecasting shows that you can expect to sell them within two months.

-Unfortunately, demand for those potatoes unexpectedly dropped and you can only sell 50 sacks in those two months.
+Unfortunately, demand for those wholesale products unexpectedly dropped and you can only sell 50 sacks in those two months.
 Due to a new health food trend, revised forecasting shows that sweet potatoes have stolen most demand for potatoes.
 As such, you can't feasibly sell the remaining 150 any time soon.

 Dead Stock Inventory Management

 Dead stock inventory control consists of selling what product you can and finding ways to minimize the expenses accrued by dead stock.
-An inventory manager needs to determine the causes of their dead stock and work on inventory reduction.
+An inventory control manager needs to determine the causes of their dead stock and work on inventory reduction.

-One thing that can lead to dead stock is poorly managed lead times and reorder points (avoid this using our reorder point formula).
+One thing that can lead to dead stock is poorly managed lead time and reorder points (avoid this using our reorder point formula).
 This can cause customers to cancel their orders and stock that was expected to be sold left sitting in the warehouse.

 Inventory tracking is also a vital part of managing and eliminating issues with dead stock.
-It will also allow you to determine the correct amount of goods to order in the future and recognize sales trends and inventory cycles.
+It will also allow you to determine the correct amount of goods to order in the future and recognize sales trends and inventory cycle count.

 How to Account for Dead Stock in Balance Sheet